zaidakrawi/java-bank/README.md

 # java-bank
-A bank system created in Java
+A bank system created in Java for the course "Object Oriented Programming in Java"